mehta-lab/recOrder/docs/microscope-installation-guide.md

 Before launching `Micromanager`, download the [USB driver](https://github.com/mehta-lab/recOrder/releases/download/0.4.0rc0/usbdrvd.dll) and place this file into your `Micromanager` folder (likely `C:\Program Files\Micro-Manager` or similar).

-Launch `Micromanager`, open `Devices > Hardware Configuration Wizard...`, and add the `MeadowlarkLcOpenSource` device to your configuration.
-Confirm your installation by opening `Devices > Device Property Browser...` and confirming that `MeadowlarkLCOpenSource` properties appear.
+Launch `Micromanager`, open `Devices > Hardware Configuration Wizard...`, and add the `MeadowlarkLC` device to your configuration.
+Confirm your installation by opening `Devices > Device Property Browser...` and confirming that `MeadowlarkLC` properties appear.

+**Upgrading users:** you will need to reinstall the Meadowlark device to your micromanager configuration file, because the device driver's name has changed to from `MeadowlarkLcOpenSource` to `MeadowlarkLC`.

 ### Option 1 (recommended): Voltage-mode calibration installation
- Create a new channel group and add the `MeadowlarkLcOpenSource-Voltage (V) LC-A` and `MeadowlarkLcOpenSource-Voltage (V) LC-B` properties.
+ Create a new channel group and add the `MeadowlarkLC-Voltage (V) LC-A` and `MeadowlarkLC-Voltage (V) LC-B` properties.

 ![](https://github.com/mehta-lab/recOrder/blob/main/docs/images/create_group_voltage.png)